Future Students FAQ

 Do all of the classes take place in Cambridge?

-All Architecture classes and a selection of architecture electives are in Cambridge with the exception of the 4A term in Rome, Italy.
+The School of Architecture is a beautiful historic building in the city of Cambridge, about 30 km (usually a 45-minute drive) from Waterloo's main campus.
+The campus in Cambridge is complete with studios, labs, exhibition galleries, and a world-class design library.
+All Architecture classes and electives take place in Cambridge with the exception of the 4A term in Rome, Italy.
 Students do not travel to Waterloo for classes.

 Where do the architecture students stay for residence?